Lauren Shuler Donner

-Early life and career
+Early life

 Donner was born and raised in Cleveland, Ohio.
 She studied film at Boston University, specializing in production and editing.
 Following the advice of a teacher, she moved to Los Angeles in hopes of entering the entertainment industry.

+Career

 As Donner worked in Los Angeles as an assistant editor of educational and medical films, a chance meeting at NBC headquarters led her to leave her data there.
 After being taught about cameras by the crew of The Tonight Show, Shuler asked NBC to work on the local news.
 Afterwards she freelanced on Metromedia, working on rock concert shoots, sitcoms and TV movies.
 Donner was a rare camerawoman in a male-dominated field, being the first woman admitted to the IATSE Electrical and Camera Guild #659.

 Eventually Donner decided to work as an associate producer, in 1976 joining ABC's Wide World of Entertainment.
 After a traffic accident that had her hospitalized for months, Donner started working with screenwriter friends and became a creative executive/story editor on Motown Productions.
 Her input on the script of Thank God It's Friday (1978) led her to become an associate producer for that film.
 Next she made her television producing debut in 1979 with the acclaimed Amateur Night at the Dixie Bar and Grill, a television film written and directed by Joel Schumacher in the style of Robert Altman's Nashville.
 She got the job by directly asking NBC programming director Charles Engel.